como-usar-puerto-serie-uart-raspberry-pi

 • RX (GPIO 15): Pin 10 on the GPIO connector.

-Additionally, the UART on the Raspberry Pi can be used for communication with the serial console, which is useful for debugging and system configuration.
+Furthermore, the UART on Raspberry Pi can be used for communication with the serial console, which is useful for system debugging and configuration.

-To avoid damage to the Raspberry Pi, it is necessary to use a level shifter.
+To avoid damaging the Raspberry Pi, it is necessary to use a logic level converter.

 Configuring UART on Raspberry Pi